Skip to contentSkip to footer

 Model applying face serum

 Retinol’s complexion-perfecting abilities have made it one of skin care’s most name-checked ingredients.
 But it also seems to be one of the most misunderstood.
 When should we start a relationship with retinol?
-Who can use it and, just as importantly, who can’t?
+Who can use it and, just as important, who can’t?
 What’s the difference between the myriad retinol options?
 As it continues to pop up on product ingredient labels everywhere, dispelling the confusion feels that much more urgent.
-With that in mind we tapped two top New York dermatologists to share their retinol insights and find out if it is indeed the skin care secret sauce our collective regimens need.
+With that in mind, we tapped two top New York dermatologists to share their retinol insights and find out if it is indeed the skin care secret sauce our collective regimens need.

 WHAT EXACTLY IS RETINOL?